Which Biomedical Science program is right for YOU?

-Our Master of Biomedical Science (MBS) program has proven very successful for students to gain entry into medical, dental, or veterinary school while also preparing students for PhD programs or entering the pharmaceutical or biotech industry sectors.
+Our Master of Biomedical Science (MBS) program has proven very successful for students to gain entry into medical, dental, or veterinary school while also preparing students for Physician Assistant (PA) or Physical Therapy (PT) programs.
+Master of Science in the Biomedical Sciences (thesis-MS) students have gained entry into PhD programs or entered the pharmaceutical or biotech industry sectors.

 The MBS program may lead to a thesis-based Master of Science (M.S.) degree or a non-thesis Master of Biomedical Sciences degree (MBS).
 Their are 12 credits of core courses that all MBS program students must take and earn an average of a 3.00 or better in to stay in good academic standing and graduate.
 The remaining 18 are very flexible and where the student can explore their specific interests.
 Students may take GSBS courses, up to 2 select RowanSOM medical school courses, up to 3 select Rutgers School of Public Health courses, or select Rutgers-Camden courses to complete the 18 credits of electives.